tsmith512/tsmithcreative/content/blog/2024-01-05-motion-activated-camera/index.md

 - When Motion detects movement in the camera's view, it starts recording.
-It also sends a [webhook](https://www.home-assistant.io/docs/automation/trigger/#webhook-trigger) to Home Assistant, which triggers Home Assistant to [notify](https://www.home-assistant.io/integrations/notify/) my phone that we've been boarded.
+It also sends a [webhook](https://www.home-assistant.io/docs/automation/trigger/#webhook-trigger) to Home Assistant, which triggers that to [notify](https://www.home-assistant.io/integrations/notify/) my phone that we've been boarded.
 - When Motion stops seeing movement, it will end the recording.
 When the video